Human error, safety oversights caused 2017 Amtrak derailment that killed 3 near DuPont

 The engineer was hired by Amtrak in 2004 and promoted to engineer in 2013.
 The conductor was hired in 2010.

 Months after the crash, the conductor and some passengers filed lawsuits against Amtrak.
-They have yet to be resolved.
+The suits have yet to be resolved.

 NTSB staff members on Tuesday made several suggestions to improve safety moving forward.
 Among them: